ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 Now that we have a successful build we can create a release pipeline.
 It will take the generated Hugo site and publish it to GitHub Pages.

+_We're going to use a task to push the Hugo site to a GitHub repository.
+It actually uses a PowerShell script internally.
+If you want push to a local repository or have some extra requirements.
+Have a look at [this publish.ps1 script](https://github.com/JamesRandall/Vsts-GitHub-Pages-Publish/blob/master/buildAndReleaseTask/publish.ps1) that's used by the task._

+To configure the release pipeline:

 - Open your Azure DevOps project.
 - In the left menu choose Pipelines > Releases.
 - Click the 'New pipeline' button.